 In this course we study how a text establishes communication between readers and writers and in which way different genres influence the portrayal of global issues.
 We look at a variety of literary texts from both male and female authors, from different time-periods and different regions - some of them in the German translation.
 The course encourages pupils to explore the power of language through fiction and literary non-fiction.
 The reading list covers both famous 'classics' and more current works.
 Pupils will read at least nine works for Standard Level and 13 for Higher Level.

-Pupils' knowledge and understanding will be tested in two exam papers at the end of the course - Paper 1 deals with an unseen text, and Paper 2 requires the comparison of two works from the reading list.

-There is also an oral component, sat in Term 4; in addition, Higher Level pupils write a literary essay over the summer holidays.
+Pupils' knowledge and understanding will be tested in two exam papers at the end of the course: Paper 1 deals with a random text; and Paper 2 requires the comparison of two works from the reading list.
+There is also an oral component, sat at the end of the first year.
+In addition, Higher Level pupils write a literary essay over the summer holidays.